Last Updated on June 20, 2026 by Daniel Globe

 How to Make Noise and Avoid Surprise Encounters

-![Essential Bear Safety Tips for Hiking [2026 Guide] Hikers walking on a trail with backpacks](https://taketravelinfo.com/wp-content/plugins/wp-fastest-cache-premium/pro/images/blank.gif)
+![Essential Bear Safety Tips for Hiking [2026] Hikers walking on a trail with backpacks](https://taketravelinfo.com/wp-content/plugins/wp-fastest-cache-premium/pro/images/blank.gif)

 Make noise while hiking to prevent bear encounters.
-Bears usually avoid humans.
-But a quiet hiker can startle them.
+Bears usually avoid humans, but a quiet hiker can startle them.
 Noise alerts bears to your presence.
-They will usually move away before you ever see them.
+They’ll usually move away before you ever see them.

 Talk loudly, clap your hands, or attach bells to your backpack.
 Stay aware of your surroundings at all times.
 Hike in groups whenever possible.
 Larger groups naturally make more noise and rarely surprise a bear.

-Stay on established trails when visiting areas with heavy bear activity.
-Avoid dense brush where you cannot see far ahead.
-Combine constant noise with sharp situational awareness to drastically reduce your risk.
+Stay on established trails when you visit areas with heavy bear activity.
+Avoid dense brush where you can’t see far ahead.
+Combine constant noise with sharp situational awareness to cut your risk significantly.

 How to Store Food and Manage Waste

 Proper food storage keeps you safe.
 Bears detect food from incredible distances.
-You must store your food in bear-resistant containers.
-Alternatively, hang your food from a tree.
+Store your food in bear-resistant containers.
+You can also hang your food from a tree.
 Place it at least 10 feet off the ground and 4 feet away from the trunk.

-This hanging method keeps food out of reach.
-It stops bears from entering your campsite.
+This hanging method keeps food out of reach and stops bears from entering your campsite.
 Use bear canisters even where parks only recommend them.
 They provide a crucial extra layer of safety.

-You must manage your waste perfectly.
+Manage your waste carefully.
 Dispose of all food scraps, wrappers, and trash properly.
 Follow specific park guidelines for waste disposal.
 Use designated heavy-duty trash bins or pack out all your trash.
 Bury human waste at least six inches deep.
-Keep it at least 200 feet away from any water source to stop odors from attracting wildlife.
+Keep it at least 200 feet from any water source to cut odors that attract wildlife.

 Products Worth Considering